Mayumi767/backup-testing-01/readme.md

-the main plain is buffer over http or tcp and secure it but so hard .-.
+the main plan is buffer over http or tcp and secure it but so hard .-.